Portages of New Zealand: Opou portage

 The Opou portage linked two arms of the Kaipara Harbour, the Oruawharo River and the Tauhoa River, separated by the Okahukura Peninsula, at the site of the modern-day Ātiu Creek Regional Park.

 Aotoetoe and Weiti portages

 The Aotoetoe and Weiti portages connected the Kaipara Harbour in the west to Whangaparāoa and the Hibiscus Coast in the east.
 The Weiti Portage crossed overland between the Kaukapakapa River and the Weiti River, while the Aotoetoe portage travelled north between the Kaukapakapa River and the Orewa River.

 Waiau portage

 The Waiau portage bisects the Whangaparāoa Peninsula between Tindalls Beach and Matakatia.
 It is likely that another portage existed on the peninsula to the west, connecting Red Beach to the Weiti River.

+Albany portage

+The Albany portage was a path that connected the Lucas Creek, an arm of the Upper Waitematā Harbour, to the Okura River and Long Bay on the Hauraki Gulf.
+Some sources describe the portage as linking Lucas Creek to Browns Bay.

 Te Tōangaroa

 Te Tōangaroa, also known as the Ngongitepata or Riverhead portage, is the portage linking the Kaipara Harbour with the Waitematā Harbour via the Kaipara River and Kumeū River.
 The portage could be travelled to across either Rangitōpuni (Riverhead) in the north, or at Pitoitoi (Brigham Creek) in the south.

 During the colonial era of New Zealand, Te Tōangaroa became a coach route for early labourers.
 A canal was proposed to bridge the gap between the two rivers, however this was found to be too expensive.
 Instead, the Kumeu–Riverhead Railway was constructed, operating between 1875 and 1881 when the North Auckland Line was opened between Helensville and Auckland.